gallerx/lambda/README.md

 ## lambda

-Various bits of functional code, mainly utilities, that have demonstrated value over time.
+Various bits of functional code that have demonstrated value over time.

 Please enjoy.